pytorch/glow/docs/Example.md

 ## Creating a Network

 Glow provides C++ APIs for manually constructing a network.
-(In practice, we expect Glow's frontend to be driven by Caffe2 models, but we show the C++ here to demystify that interface).
+(In practice, we expect Glow's frontend to be driven by Caffe2 and ONNX models, but we show the C++ here to demystify that interface).

 The following snippet constructs a graph of tensor operations, declares input and output variables, and compiles the graph for inference: